Shareef O’Neal, son of Shaq, to have pre-draft workout with Lakers

 LSU junior Shareef O'Neal – son of Hall of Famer Shaquille O'Neal – is now eligible to be selected in the 2022 NBA draft, the league informed teams.
 A prior list of withdrawals mistakenly included O'Neal.
 The 6-foot-10 prospect stays in Draft and has upcoming team workouts.— Shams Charania (@ShamsCharania) June 6, 2022

 Prior to even landing in college, Shareef decommitted from Arizona following an FBI investigation into the program before committing to UCLA.
-A health scare led to a diagnosis of a heart condition, surgery and him missing the entirety of the 2018-19 season for the Bruins.
+A diagnosis of a heart condition led to surgery and ultimately cost him the entirety of the 2018-19 season for the Bruins.

 In total, he played 37 games across three seasons, averaging 2.6 points and 3.0 rebounds while shooting 40.5% from the field in 11 minutes per contest.
 He played just 406 minutes in college.